SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 ## Content
 <ul>
-<li>Certain elements of the site such as the nav bar, gallery & footer were closely replicated from the Love Running Project module with the Code Institue.</li>
+<li>Certain elements of the site such as the nav bar, gallery & footer were closely replicated from the Love Running Project module with the Code Institute.</li>
 <li>Other replicated code has been cited within comments within the html & css files.</li></ul>

 ## Technologies Used
 <ul>
-<li>The site itselft was built in <a href='https://gitpod.io/'>Gitpod</a>.</li>
+<li>The site itself was built in <a href='https://gitpod.io/'>Gitpod</a>.</li>
 <li>Dev Tools was used continuously through the project to work out positioning and spacing of content on the site.</li>
 <li>The social media, phone and mail icons were taken from <a href='https://fontawesome.com/'>Font Awesome</a>.</li>
+<li><a href='https://www.remove.bg/'>RemoveBG</a> was used to remove the background from the signature image used as the home button.</li>
 <li>Fonts were taken from <a href='https://fonts.google.com/'>Google Fonts</a>.</li>
+<li>I used <a href='https://webformatter.com/html'>HTML Formatter</a> to tidy up the code i had written.</li>
 <li><a href='https://tinypng.com/'>TinyPNG</a> was used to compress the size of the images used.</li>
 </ul>

 ## Media
 <ul>
-<li>All media on the site, video & images were taken from Johnathan MacAleese's facebook and instagram pages.
+<li>All media in the body of the site, video & images were taken from Johnathan MacAleese's facebook and instagram pages.
 They are all original designs and creations.
 The signature image is original also and comes from his personal files.</li>
+<li>The Browser icon was taken from <a href="https://www.flaticon.com">Flaticon.com</a>.
+Please find a link to the creator's page <a href="https://www.flaticon.com/authors/kerismaker">here</a>.</li>
 </ul>

+## Acknowledgementss

+I would like to thank my brother-in-law Johnny for the inspiration and content for the site and would like to thank my mentor Akshat Garg for his guidance and suggestions throughout the process as well as the Code Institue tutors and Slack community for helping when called upon.